 More than 80 cases of monkeypox have been confirmed in at least 12 countries.
-The World Health Organization has said another 50 suspected cases are being investigated – without naming any countries – and warned that more cases are likely to be reported.
+The WHO has said another 50 suspected cases are being investigated and warned that more cases are likely to be reported.

 Infections have been confirmed in nine European countries, as well as the US, Canada and Australia.
 Monkeypox is most common in remote parts of Central and West Africa.